M1937 helmet: Design

 The helmet features a shell design distinct from its predecessors, being more hemispherical in its appearance with a simplified shape.
 The M1937 shared the same liner as its former designs, featuring a three pad liner attached directly to the shell like the M1926, along with a simple buckle chinstrap.
 Sweden would provide Finland with this model helmet as aid during their conflict with the Soviet Union (known as the Winter War).
 Finland produced a copy of the M37 known as the M40 at the Wartsila Oy and Kone-ja Silta plants.
 The main difference between the Finnish production helmets being the M40 was made of slightly heavier materials for the shell and painted in a green color as opposed to the Swedish grey.
 In 1965, most helmets received a new liner, being attached to the top of the shell by only a single rivet made up of a canvas webbing and sheet metal attached to a leather sweatband.
 The model with the modernized liner being commonly known as the M37/65.
-The Finnish M40s also receiving a modernized liner nearly identical to the M37/65 around the same time.
+The Finnish M40s also received a modernized liner nearly identical to the M37/65 around the same time.
 Commonly used with the helmet was a plain color camouflage net cover in dark green named the M1960.
 The cover has a simple drawstring design where the chin straps would loop through the cover to keep it in place, and a drawstring on top of the cover to size it to the shell.
-An additional component of the cover being fold down flaps to cover additional areas of the head as well as a sun brim.
+Fold-down flaps which covered additional areas of the head and a sun brim were additional components provided.